yaxley-peaks/blog/src/rootless_root/index.md

 be missing.
 After meditating on his doubts for some time, he found the courage to approach Master Foo about his problem.

-“Master Foo,” he asked “why do Unix users not employ antivirus programs?
+&ldquo;Master Foo,&rdquo; he asked &ldquo;why do Unix users not employ antivirus programs?
 And defragmentors?
-And malware cleaners?”
+And malware cleaners?&rdquo;

-Master Foo smiled, and said “When your house is well constructed, there is no need to add pillars to keep the roof in place.”
+Master Foo smiled, and said &ldquo;When your house is well constructed, there is no need to add pillars to keep the roof in place.&rdquo;

-The novice replied “Would it not be better to use these things anyway, just to be certain?”
+The novice replied &ldquo;Would it not be better to use these things anyway, just to be certain?&rdquo;

 Master Foo reached for a nearby ball of string, and began wrapping it around the novice&rsquo;s feet.

-“What are you doing?” the novice asked in surprise.
+&ldquo;What are you doing?&rdquo; the novice asked in surprise.

-Master Foo replied simply: “Tying your shoes.”
+Master Foo replied simply: &ldquo;Tying your shoes.&rdquo;

 Upon hearing this, the novice was enlightened.